 - Elite level of hockey stick

-This is our favorite stick for good reason.
 When we heard that most of the hockey world was raving about this stick, we were skeptical.
 But, we quickly realized that the attention it was getting was both legit and deserved.
-The overall feel of it easily surpasses the rest of sticks on the market and it’s not even close.
-Well, there are actually a couple sticks that are close, but not quite as good.
+The overall feel of it easily surpasses a large portion of the hockey sticks on the market – while being a couple years old.

-The stick handling and puck feel of this stick is amazing.
+The stick handling and puck feel of this stick is really good.
 The shaft is designed to reduce torque in the hand while staying lightweight and balanced.
 It’s like it’s a perfect combination of everything that gives this stick an awesome touch.
 Catching passes and moving around with the puck feels natural.
-There’s no stiffness or choppiness to it.

 There is no doubt in my mind that someone with a little bit of talent could absolutely dominate with this one, it’s a great hockey stick.
-The price is a little high, but everything worth having must come at a price.
+And the best part about this hockey stick is that it’s got a reduced price since it didn’t come out yesterday.

 Related: Best Hockey Helmet For 2021